 MGI has a strong local support team based in Brisbane providing commercial support, technical training and after-sale services to the ANZ region.
 MGI instruments are gaining more recognition from local scientists and researchers.
 A group from Queensland Institute of Medical Research (QIMR) has validated the data from MGI platform1, showing "a high concordance to detect germline and somatic SNVs and indels" compared to a competitor's sequencer.
 The latest publication of a benchmark study2 for single cell RNA-seq application on various high-throughput sequencing platforms demonstrates the comparative high capacity and economic advantages of MGISEQ-2000.
-There are more than 20 ongoing research projects at BGI Australia’s laboratory using MGI platforms.
 The MGI platform is also gaining recognition around the world, with 240 patents granted globally, more than 250 publications using MGI sequencers, and over 22 petabytes of data generated.
 MGI has delivered over 1,000 sequencers to more than 300 users in 16 countries worldwide.

 As of March 2019, the global installed capacity of the sequencer exceeded 1,000 units, and the number of users exceeded 300, covering 16 countries and regions.

-MGI Tech Co., Ltd. (MGI), a subsidiary of BGI Group, is committed to enabling effective and affordable healthcare platforms for all.
+MGI Tech Co., Ltd. (MGI) is committed to enabling effective and affordable healthcare platforms for all.
 Based on its proprietary technology, MGI produces sequencing devices, equipment, consumables and reagents to support life science research, medicine and healthcare.
 MGI’s multi-omics platforms include genetic sequencing, mass spectrometry and medical imaging.
 Providing real-time, comprehensive, life-long packages, its mission is to develop and promote advanced life science tools for future healthcare.

 About Micromon Genomics